robotology/yarp/src/yarpmanager/README.txt

 recursively loaded from subfolders of 'apppath'.

 Set 'external_editor' to your preferable text editor.
-It will be used by gyarpmanager for editing any XML file.
+It will be used by yarpmanager for editing any XML file.

 Running examples